Purchase Agreement

 Definition

-The warranty outlined in this contract is the sole warranty and is given in lieu of any and all other warranties, expressed or implied, including warranties of merchantability and fitness for a particular purpose.
+The guarantee outlined in this contract is the sole guarantee and is given in place of any other guarantees, expressed or implied, including guarantees of merchantability and fitness for a particular purpose.
 The Buyer’s sole remedy is under the warranty provision of this contract, and the Breeder disclaims and will not be liable for any other damages, including consequential damages, property damage, emotional distress, loss of use, business interruption or veterinary fees unless specifically outlined in this warranty provision.

 This contract sets forth the entire agreement between the Breeder and Buyer, and any inconsistent oral terms do not affect this contract.
 Any breach of this contract is grounds for the breeder to revoke ownership of the puppy, and the breeder may confiscate the puppy from the buyer's home.
 Ownership will then be transferred back to the breeder, and no refunds will be given.